 By 1888, Russell's movement had grown to a leadership team of 50 people.
 Russell had published a series of books and was editing a growing magazine.
 In his writings Russell predicted that God's judgment and the millennial age would occur by 1914.
 Because of this teaching, the Russellites were also called Millennial Dawnists.
 When the prophecies proved untrue, some Russellites left the fold.
 But because World War I began the same year, many thought Russell's prediction was close enough and that the prophecy would soon be fulfilled.

 In modern times, this growing religious movement, now called Jehovah's Witnesses, has continued to expand nationally and internationally.
 Their headquarters in Brooklyn, New York, is called the Watchtower, and they have their own Bible translation called the New World Translation (NWT).
-In 2010, the Jehovah's Witnesses' official website claimed a worldwide membership of just over 7.5 million members.
+In 2018, the Jehovah's Witnesses' official website (2017 Service Year Report) claimed a worldwide membership of just over 8.4 million members.

 Another key difference is the Jehovah's Witness view of Scripture.
 The Bible is considered corrupt, except for the NWT.
 This version of the Bible has changed the name of God to "Jehovah" in hundreds of places in which the original text uses different names.
 Many other changes have been made, reflecting the particular theological beliefs of Jehovah's Witnesses.
 Most notable is the NWT translation of John 1:1 that changes "the word was God" to "the word was a god" (italics added).
 Many Greek scholars insist that this is not an accurate reflection of the original language and is, in fact, a deliberate mistranslation.
 Many other passages in the NWT have caused scholars to question the integrity of the translators.